 My essay on energy in the bottle, written in 750 liquid words

-I'm not much of a cocktail drinker, so I had to make a G&T of my own… And it become one of our signature wines.
-When the 2015 juice (our first edition of this wine) was fermenting, its aroma was super reminiscent of juniper berries and its slightly bitter aftertaste of tonic water.
-As a result, 1) everybody in the winery was constantly tasting it on barrel (I was afraid if there would even be some wine left for the outside world) 2) it earned “GinTonic” as a working title scribbled on the barrel–a name that has stuck with it ever since.
+When the 2015 juice (our first edition of this wine) was fermenting, its aroma was super reminiscent of juniper berries and its slightly bitter aftertaste made it taste like tonic water.
+As a result, everybody in the winery was constantly tasting it on barrel, and it earned “GinTonic” as a working title scribbled on the barrel, and the name stuck ever since.

 I don't wanna look like a natural-born sage - it took me some time to get there.
 My journey, like many others, has been paved with gold engravings and curlicues, like on a fancy tombstone.
 “Nestarec, a wine for funerals”, as a friend of mine dubbed it back then.
 Oops.
 But I remember that period fondly - it's a part of my evolution.
 No regrets, like in that famous Edith Piaf song.